-Brazilian railroad operator Ferrovia Centro-Atlantica (FCA) owns 500 locomotives and more than 12,000 wagons.
-FCA connects southeastern, northeastern and western central Brazil, including 316 municipalities in seven states (Minas Gerais, Espírito Santo, Rio de Janeiro, Sergipe, Goiás, Bahia and São Paulo) and the federal district.
-A variety of wagons are used to transport commodities such as soy, lime, cement, phosphates, fertilizers, pig iron, petrochemical products, and ethanol.
+Brazilian railroad operator Ferrovia Centro-Atlantica (FCA) owns 500 locomotives and more than 12,000 rail wagons.
+FCA services connect southeastern, northeastern and central-west Brazil, linking 316 municipalities in seven states (Minas Gerais, Espírito Santo, Rio de Janeiro, Sergipe, Goiás, Bahia and São Paulo) and the federal district.
+Different types of wagons are used to transport commodities including soy, lime, cement, phosphates, fertilizers, pig iron, petrochemical products, and ethanol.
+The company also acts as a sea and river port operator.
 FCA was incorporated in 1995 and is based in Belo Horizonte, Brazil.
 The company is part of the VLI Group.